 Andrew dewar, organist

-Andrew Dewar’s musical career started at an early age; he began playing the Organ at his local church in Yeovil (Somerset) at the age of nine.
-With a scholarship to Wells Cathedral School in 1996 he studied the Organ with Rupert Gough, David Sanger, David Briggs (improvisation) and Harpsichord with Dr David Ponsford.
-From 1999-2000 he was Organ Scholar at Wells Cathedral before moving to Germany where he studied at the Musikhochschule, Stuttgart, with Prof Dr Ludger Lohmann.
-Andrew is currently Organist at the American Cathedral in Paris.
+The musical career of Andrew Dewar (PCS accompanist and piano/organ) started at an early age: he began playing the Organ at his local church in Yeovil (Somerset) at the age of nine.
+With a scholarship to Wells Cathedral School in 1996, he studied the organ with Rupert Gough, David Sanger, and David Briggs (improvisation), and harpsichord with Dr. David Ponsford.
+From 1999-2000 he was Organ Scholar at Wells Cathedral before moving to Germany, where he studied at the Musikhochschule, Stuttgart, with Prof. Dr. Ludger Lohmann.

 First Prizes –